nickarthur/example-cordova/plugins/cordova-plugin-hypertrack/README.md

 ## Usage
 Before you can set up the HyperTrack plugin, we need to first set-up the dependencies for iOS as given below.
 For Android, the plugin configures the dependencies automatically.

-### iOS
-The iOS native dependencies are to be installed using Cocoapods in your project's ios directory.
-Please follow the steps detailed out in [ios-config](ios-config.md).

-### Android
-The plugin includes the native dependencies for Android, and they will be automatically configured when you install and building with the plugin.

 ### Install the plugin
 To install the plugin, use the following command in your app directory.
 ```